BR-153 (Brazil highway)

 BR-153 is a major federal highway of Brazil, officially named the Transbrasiliana Highway.
 It also serves as part of the Belém–Brasília Highway in the stretch located between the cities of Wanderlândia, in the state of Tocantins, and Anápolis, in the state of Goiás.

-It crosses Brazil in a north–south direction, starting in São Domingos do Araguaia, in the state of Pará and ending in Aceguá, in the state of Rio Grande do Sul on the Brazil/Uruguay border.
+It crosses Brazil in a north–south direction, starting in São Domingos do Araguaia, in the state of Pará and ending in Aceguá, in the state of Rio Grande do Sul on the Brazil–Uruguay border.
 The highway, highly variable in quality and traffic, cuts through the states of Pará, Tocantins, Goiás, Minas Gerais, São Paulo, Paraná, Santa Catarina and Rio Grande do Sul.

 Duplication

-A 315 km section between Anápolis and Monte Alegre de Minas has already been duplicated.
+A 315 km section between Anápolis and Monte Alegre de Minas has already been converted into a dual carriageway.

-In 2020, the Federal Government plans to grant 850.7 km of the highway to the private sector, in the Anápolis (GO) section to Aliança (TO), to double 623.4 km of the section.
+In 2020, the Federal Government planned to grant 850.7 km of the highway to the private sector, in the Anápolis (GO) section to Aliança (TO), to widened to a dual carriageway 623.4 km of the section.